 How will dentures affect my everyday life?

 For patients who have suffered from missing and severely damaged teeth, dentures can be an enormous blessing.
 Missing teeth can cause a variety of issues including poor chewing ability, unclear speech, shifting of healthy natural teeth, awkward appearance and smile, and even sagging facial muscles.
-Dentures greatly reduce or even eliminate many of these concerns, resulting in improved quality of life.
+A denture greatly reduces or even eliminates many of these concerns, resulting in improved quality of life.

 There is often an adjustment period for new denture patients who may experience some discomfort and a little irritation in the early stages.
 These issues often resolve with time, but also keep in mind that periodic adjustments by your dentist are sometimes necessary to maintain the best fit as oral structures can shift over time.

-Dentists recommend that patients wear their dentures throughout the day in order to maximize all of these benefits while removing them during sleep and for brushing.
-For denture users, maintaining good dental health includes the care of your dentures which will need to be rinsed and brushed daily and stored in a safe place covered in water.
+Dentists recommend that patients wear their denture throughout the day in order to maximize all of these benefits while removing them during sleep and for brushing.
+For denture users, maintaining good dental health includes the care of your device which will need to be rinsed and brushed daily and stored in a safe place covered in water.